bingeboy/webdev-toolkit/README.md

  2. VIM

- Here a few vim commands I use.
+ Here are a few vim commands I use.

 i = insert
 a = insert after